History of CBS: Publishing

 In 1967, CBS entered the publishing business by acquiring Holt, Rinehart & Winston, a publisher of trade books and textbooks, as well as the magazine Field & Stream.
 The following year, CBS acquired the medical publishing company Saunders and merged it with Holt, Rinehart & Winston.
 In 1971, CBS acquired Bond/Parkhurst, the publisher of Road & Track and Cycle World.
 CBS greatly expanded its magazine business by purchasing Fawcett Publications in 1974, bringing in such magazines as Woman's Day.
 In 1982, CBS acquired British publisher Cassell from Macmillan Inc. In 1984, it acquired the majority of the publications owned by Ziff Davis.

 CBS sold its book publishing businesses in 1985.
-The educational publishing division, which retained the Holt, Rinehart & Winston name, was sold to Harcourt Brace Jovanovich; the U.S. trade book division, renamed Henry Holt and Company, was sold to the West German publisher Holtzbrinck.
+The educational publishing division, which retained the Holt, Rinehart & Winston name, was sold to Harcourt Brace Jovanovich; the American trade book division, renamed Henry Holt and Company, was sold to the West German publisher Holtzbrinck.
 Cassell was sold in a management buyout.
 CBS exited the magazine business through the sale of the unit to its executive Peter Diamandis, who later sold the magazines to Hachette Filipacchi Médias in 1988, forming Hachette Filipacchi Media U.S.